Patient FAQs

 General FAQ's

-Why am I receiving a bill from The Pathology Laboratory when I did not go there?
+Why did I receive a bill from The Pathology Laboratory?

-Professional Component: The professional component (PC) represents the supervision and interpretation of a procedure provided by the physician or other healthcare professional
+• Professional Component (PC): This charge represents the supervision and interpretation of your test by a physician or healthcare professional.

 I paid for my doctor’s visit, so why is The Pathology Laboratory billing me too?